 Served the old and sightless monarch like a daughter by his side,

-And with love and gentle sweetness pleased her husband and her lord,
+And with love and gentle sweetness pleased her husband and

 But in secret, night and morning, pondered still on Narad's word!